iamromulan/cellular-modem-wiki/fibocom/introduction.md

 # Launch QuecDeploy

-> Goto Firmware downloads -> RM551E-GL -> R01 -> Custom Firmware -> Select the needed version
+> Goto Firmware downloads -> RM551E-GL -> R01 -> Custom Firmware -> Select the needed version.
-> The zip file will be downloaded to "C:\Quectel\firmware\RM551EGL\R01\Custom\<version>_iamromulan_basic_eth"
+> The zip file will be downloaded to "C:\Quectel\firmware\RM551EGL\R01\Custom\<version>_iamromulan_basic_eth".\
-> Flash "basic_eth" if you plan to use the RM551E-GL in an ethernet sled.
+> Flash "basic_eth" if you plan to use the RM551E-GL in an ethernet sled.\
 > You'll need a bunch of ubi files and others along with a firehose folder.
 Copy everything in there into the firehose folder.
-Make sure the path to the firmware doesn't have any spaces in it at all, like "C:\Users\user name\firmware" is bad.
-"C:\Users\username\firmware" is good.
-This is why I just use C:\Quectel for QuecDeploy.
+Make sure the path to the firmware doesn't have any spaces in it at all, like \
+> "C:\Users\user name\firmware" is bad.
+"C:\Users\username\firmware" is good.\
+> This is why I just use C:\Quectel for QuecDeploy.

 # File Path Note